 Center stockrooms.
 Tags labeling it as radioactive, with the radionuclide(s),

-approximate activity, and other constituents, must be attached while the waste
+approximate activity, and other constituents, should be attached while the waste

 is accumulating and while it is stored in the laboratory.
 Additionally,

-all liquid waste must be stored in a secondary container (tub) while stored
+all liquid waste should be stored in a secondary container (tub) while stored

 in the laboratory.

 - Dry solid waste (e.g., usually

 gloves, paper towels, non-rigid plasticware, gauze/bandages) should be stored